Supplying medicines across legal boundaries

 Relabelling may be carried out under a WDA(H) if the vaccine is intended for supply to another legal entity

 Relabelling (only) to reflect a revised shelf-life as a result of thawing a frozen vaccine may be carried out under a WDA(H) if the vaccine is intended for supply to another legal entity.
-The WDA(H) requirement is waived under Regulation 19(4A) if supply is under mutual aid to a user at the end of the supply chain.
+The WDA(H) requirement is waived under Regulation 19(4A) if supply is under mutual aid or at the direction of NHSEI, to a user at the end of the supply chain.
 Relabelling may be carried out under S10 or Reg 3A exemption if onward supply is within the same legal entity.

 AstraZeneca vaccine is currently being used in the NHS under temporary authorisation.

 AstraZeneca vaccine is currently being used in the NHS under temporary authorisation under Regulation 174 of the Human Medicines Regulations 2012.
-Moderna vaccine (to be branded as Spikevax® in Autumn 2021) is being used under a Conditional Marketing Authorisation.
-From August 2021 Pfizer vaccine originally authorised under Regulation 174 will progressively be replaced by stock approved under a Conditional Marketing Authorisation and branded as Comirnaty®.
+In Autumn 2021 it will be available under a Conditional Marketing Authorisation branded as Vaxzevria.
+Moderna vaccine (branded as Spikevax® from Autumn 2021) is being used under a Conditional Marketing Authorisation.
+From August 2021 Pfizer vaccine originally authorised under Regulation 174 is being progressively replaced by stock approved under a Conditional Marketing Authorisation and branded as Comirnaty®.
 Regulation 174 imposes additional regulatory constraints on all aspects of handling relevant vaccines.

-When delivered at -20C, Moderna vaccine needs to be relabelled with a post-thaw expiry date.
+When delivered at -20C, Moderna (Spikevax) vaccine needs to be relabelled with a post-thaw expiry date.

 Moving diluted Comirnaty® vaccine.